ttoe/leaves-ui/README.md

-# leafs
+# leaves

-An attempt to classify leafs, based on simple morphometrics.
+An attempt to classify leaves, based on simple morphometrics.